A’s extend winning streak to 11, helped by 2 errors in 10th

 TRAINER’S ROOM

 Twins: INF Miguel Sanó has a strained hamstring.
-“When he mentions that he’s unsure if he can go, and having trouble moving, I get a little concerned that it’s more than just a very minor strain,” manager Rocco Baldelli said.
+“When he mentions that he’s unsure if he can go, and having trouble moving, I get a little concerned that it’s more than just a very minor strain,” Baldelli said.
 Sanó is to be evaluated before Friday’s game at home against the Pirates.

 A’s: RHP Mike Fiers (lumbar strain) threw off a mound in Oakland on Tuesday and is on schedule to make his first start of the season in four or five days.
 “He feels good and has four more days to rest,” A’s manager Bob Melvin said.
 “We’ll see where we go with what we do.
 I haven’t got the point of sitting down with the front office to see what we do.”